 The only drawback is that the S8 Active is a little bigger than the S8 and quite a bit heavier.
 This might make one-handed operation tough for some people.
 Assuming you can handle the extra girth, though, it’s a great choice.

 As well as having an IP68 rating, the V30 has the added advantage of true wide-angle shooting.
 This means less panning, and spectacular footage whether sailing, skiing, kayaking or even diving.

 There are also some great video-edit tools included in the software, making getting your footage online a breeze.

-Of all the phone sin this list, this is about the only one where you might actually get away with using it underwater.
+Of all the phones in this list, this is about the only one where you might actually get away with using it for underwater watersports.
 At least briefly.
 The S41 is one of the toughest phones on the planet.
 As well as being protected from almost any potential damage, it can survive in 6.5 feet of water for an hour.

 The camera isn’t quite so good as other flagship models, but we wouldn’t go snorkeling with those either.

 As the name suggests, the GoPlay is that little bit more capable when it needs to be.
 Alcatel even allow the volume buttons to trigger the camera shutter underwater, which is terrific.
 And that is in spite it only having an IP67 rating.
 Ordinarily, this wouldn’t mean a phone is for use underwater in any circumstances, but Alcatel are clearly confident in the GoPlay’s durability.

 The GoPlay is also much cheaper than many phones here so, for a vacation phone, it is ideal.